Semi-supervised Semantics-guided Adversarial Training for Trajectory Prediction: Preliminaries

-Adversarial training~\cite{madry2017towards, maini2020adversarial, schott2018towards} is proven to be one of the most effective approach to improve the robustness of DNN models.
-In practice, PGD attack is commonly deployed for evaluation because of its strong attack ability in white-box settings and \cite{madry2017towards} formulates the adversarial training as a min-max problem.
-However, Recent research shows that the specific type of adversarial attacks is not sufficient to represent the space of adversarial examples and the adversarial trained models are only robust to specific attacks.
-This does limit the application of adversarial training in practice, especially for trajectory regression task due to its nature of long-tailed distribution.
-For the robust generalization problem, \cite{schmidt2018adversarially} postulates that the difficulty of training robust classifiers may stem from this inherently larger sample complexity. \cite{zhang2021towards} argues that the poor robust generalization of adversarial training is owing to the significantly dispersed latent representations generated by training and test adversarial data, as the adversarial perturbations push the latent features of natural examples in the same class towards diverse directions. \cite{song2019robust} proposes a new approach called Robust Local Features for Adversarial Training (RLFAT), which shows better robust generalization performance in the image classification task.
-In this work, we demonstrate that the robust generalization for trajectory prediction task will be enhanced by explicitly introducing disentangled and semantic features in the latent space.
+Adversarial training~\cite{madry2017towards, maini2020adversarial, schott2018towards} is shown to be one of the most effective approaches to improve the robustness of DNN models.
+In practice, the PGD attack is commonly deployed for evaluation because of its strong attack ability in white-box settings and the work in~\cite{madry2017towards} formulates the adversarial training as a min-max problem. \cite{gowal2021improving,rebuffi2021fixing,sehwag2021robust} show that synthesized data can significantly boost robustness for the image classification task.
+Thus, we select similar methods as baselines for comparison in our experiments.

+Recent research shows that a specific type of adversarial attack is not sufficient to represent the diverse space of adversarial examples and many adversarially trained models are only robust to specific attacks.
+This does limit the application of adversarial training in practice, especially for trajectory regression tasks due to its nature of long-tailed distribution.
+The works in~\cite{schmidt2018adversarially,zhang2021towards,song2019robust} try to explain and improve the robust generalization in various perspectives such as sample complexity and latent feature representation.
+In this work, we demonstrate that robust generalization for trajectory prediction can be enhanced by explicitly introducing disentangled and semantic features in the latent space.